axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/fieldset/README.md

 `horizontal` mode is responsive: when crossing the `sm(all)` breakpoint (575px), this component forces conformant children to assume 100% width and rearranges them into a vertical layout with correct vertical spacing.

+### nostretchonmobile

+Boolean `nostretchonmobile` prevents the radio buttons to use the full length in a horizontal fieldset.
+Instead they are aligned side by side.
+It must be combined with `button`and `nogap` attributes from the axa-radio.

 ### error\*

 The string-valued `error` attribute, when nonempty, displays its value as an error message below the fieldset's children.